 With its strict Sharia laws, there isn’t much crime in Riyadh.
 Despite some concerns over the threat of terrorism, security around Western compounds is tight and if expats follow their respective governments’ travel advisories, they should be safe.

 The biggest risk for expats is driving in Riyadh.
-Saudi Arabia has a poor road safety record and erratic driving and high speeds are the norm.
-There is little in the way of public transport, which is largely limited to a bus service rarely used by expats.
-An integrated bus and metro system is scheduled to start operating in coming years, but as it stands, most expats use taxis and their own vehicles.
+Saudi Arabia has a poor road safety record, and erratic driving and high speeds are the norm.
+There is currently little in the way of public transport, which is largely limited to a bus service rarely used by expats.
+An integrated bus and metro system is scheduled to start operating in the coming year, but as it stands, most expats use taxis and their own vehicles.

-Despite its glitzy malls and futuristic architecture, Riyadh is very much an Arabic city.
+Despite its glitzy malls and futuristic architecture, Riyadh is very much a traditional Arab city.
 If the ancient mosques dotting its tree-lined highways aren’t enough of a reminder, the strict adherence to Islamic law will be.
-Living in Riyadh can be a challenging experience for some, but one that can be not only financially rewarding but also culturally enriching for expats who approach it with an open mind.
+Moving to Riyadh can be a challenging experience for some, but one that can be not only financially rewarding, but also culturally enriching for expats who approach it with an open mind.